How Do Carbon Offsets Work?

 What Else is Kayak Adventures Worldwide Doing to Address Climate Change?

-Although we’re excited to introduce carbon offsets for our Aialik Bay trips, this is just one small piece of the puzzle for our sustainability initiatives.
+Although we’re excited to offer carbon offsets for our guests’ flights and our Aialik Bay trips, this is just one small piece of the puzzle of our sustainability initiatives.
 As members of 1% For the Planet, we donate at least 1% of our sales to Alaskan non-profit organizations working on conservation initiatives relevant to our state.
 We allow guests to elect which non-profit their contribution goes towards, through our Kayak.
 Pick.
 Give. program.
 Guests select from the Alaska Conservation Foundation, Renewable Energy Alaska Project, and North Gulf Oceanic Society.
 Each of these organizations has an honorable mission with a focus on a different aspect of environmental stewardship, and provide just a glimpse into the many hardworking non-profits, in Alaska and across the country, who are contributing to a sustainable vision for the planet.

 Kayak Adventures is also proud to be Green Star certified, hold a Gold Star certification with Adventure Green Alaska, participate in WhaleSense training, and to uphold and follow Leave No Trace outdoor ethics.
 These are a few examples of our dedication to sustainability, but feel free to ask your guide about our ongoing initiatives, like eliminating single use plastics, recycling, or our extensive guide training on Alaska’s climate.